The Link Between OCD and Eating Disorders

 Cognitive-behavioral therapy (CBT) allows people to identify, challenge, and modify the distortions associated with eating disorders.

 A person with OCD can already identify with their garbling thoughts.
-So, acceptance and commitment therapy (ACT) will help focus on changing the relationship with these feelings and thoughts.
+So, acceptance and commitment therapy (ACT) for eating disorders will help focus on changing the relationship with these feelings and thoughts.

 Identification of similarities and differences is important for treating either - or both - disorders.